From behind bars to pardoned by governor, Little Rock man changes life to help others

 "I think the biggest lesson I have learned is to never give up on yourself and to never give up on others as well too," he said.

-Hunt Sr. was aware that he wanted be an inspiration for others just like him.
+Hunt was aware that he wanted be an inspiration for others just like him.

 That's why he finds it so important to speak to various at-risk groups, encouraging them to better their lives.